tc39/proposal-ses/README.md

   * SES requires that all the _primordial objects_ -- objects like
     `Array.prototype`, mandated by the ECMAScript language
-    specification to exist before any code starts running -- be made transitively immutable, and
+    specification to exist before any code starts running -- be made transitively immutable.
-  * SES forbids any references to any other objects that are not already transitively immutable (including `window`, `browser`, `XMLHttpRequest`, ...) from being reachable from the initial execution state of the environment.
+  * SES forbids any references to any other objects that are not already transitively immutable (including `window`, `document`, `XMLHttpRequest`, ...) from being reachable from the initial execution state of the environment.

-These restrictions must be in place before any (user) code is allowed to run.
+These restrictions must be in place before any (user) code runs.
 We can achieve this by running special preamble code beforehand that enforces these restrictions by modifying a stock environment in place, or by providing the restricted environment directly as part of the underlying execution engine.

 Although programs in SES are limited to a subset of the full ECMAScript language, SES will compatibly run nearly all ES5 or later